Kuanhao-Chao/splam/docs/source/content/installation.rst

 Install from source
 -------------------------

-You can also install splam from source
+You can also install Splam from source.
+Check out the latest version on `GitHub <https://github.com/Kuanhao-Chao/splam>`_ !

 .. code-block:: bash